-Labor burden — also called payroll burden — is the amount you pay your employees, including their paycheck and any additional benefits that you’re responsible for.
-These additional costs include things like insurance, paid time off, remote work stipends, bonuses, or any other expense.
+Labor burden—also called payroll burden—is the amount you pay your employees, including their paycheck and any additional benefits that you’re responsible for.
+These additional costs include things like insurance, paid time off, remote work stipends, bonuses, or any other expenses.

 Knowing your labor burden rate makes you a more informed business owner.
 Calculating your labor burden in a way you can trust is crucial for understanding your true costs and your business's profitability.
 We’ve put together a guide to calculating yours.